 Rugged Beyond Imagination: Stories from an Australian mountain region

 Curator Matthew Higgins talks about his book Rugged Beyond Imagination, which explores how people, including stockmen, skiers, scientists and surveyors, have shaped and been shaped by the Australian alpine environment.

 Food and space: the Australian nation in the British Empire

 Historian Adele Wessell uses cookbooks to draw conclusions about Australian political and social life at the turn of the century, examining British diet and food preferences that were maintained and transformed in colonial Australia.

 Researcher, author and Irishman Richard Reid and photographer Brendon Kelson examine the role of the Irish in Australia, to be featured in a forthcoming National Museum book, The Scattered Children of St Patrick.

-Historian Adele discusses cookbooks as historial resources, drawing on the National Museum’s collection in her time as a Visiting Fellow with the Museum’s Centre for Historical Research.
+Historian Adele Wessell discusses cookbooks as historical resources, drawing on the Museum’s collection in her time as a Visiting Fellow with the Museum’s Centre for Historical Research.